abuob/abuob.github.io/content/cordon-bleu-journal/2025-12-18-bern--brasserie-obstberg/index.md

 The veal was cooked to medium only, not something I'm accustomed to in the context of a Cordon Bleu.
 And while it was definitely an experience worth having and I respect the choice of going for something a bit different, it wasn't quite my cup of tea.

-The accompanying pommes allumettes together with the home-made sauce were an absolute treat though!
+The accompanying pommes allumettes together with the amazing house-made sauce were an absolute treat though!